 The instructor will offer a weekly Zoom meeting for discussion which will be recorded for those who cannot attend.

 This course is eligible for 3.0 CEU.

 About the Instructor

-Dr. Martha E. Banks is a research neuropsychologist in Akron, Ohio, and a former professor at The College of Wooster and Kent State University.
-She is a retired clinical psychologist.
+Martha E. Banks, Ph.D., is a retired clinical and research neuropsychologist and a former professor at The College of Wooster and Kent State University.
 Dr. Banks is a graduate of Brown University and the University of Rhode Island.
 Her primary research is on traumatic brain injuries sustained by victims of intimate partner violence.
-She is known internationally as an expert on Women with Disabilities and has edited professional books that give voice to marginalized people who have been silenced.
+As a Certified Lay Speaker, she preaches about domestic violence and leads BeADisciple courses on faith communities’ responses to intimate partner violence.